 I get asked about once a month how to set a single page of a Word document to landscape mode, while leaving the rest of the document in portrait.
-It should be easy and obvious.
-In Word 2007, it’s not difficult, but it’s anything but obvious.
+In Microsoft Word, it’s not difficult, but it’s anything but obvious.

 Congratulations.
 Now part of your document is in landscape mode.

 If there’s an easy way to change one page to landscape without creating those blank pages, I haven’t found it.
-Fortunately it only takes a few seconds to get rid of them, at least.
+At least you can delete them in a few seconds.